top of page

 Pre-visit Suggestions

-• Pupils should look into how the school is addressing issues around the environment;
+• Pupils could look into how the school is addressing issues around the environment;

 • Download the Northumberland Zoo App and look at the map of the zoo, watch the live animal webcams and access more information on the animals.